 Because of Gros Morne National Park’s geology, the theory of plate tectonics was confirmed.
 The landscape is barren because it’s full of rust-colored rocks and heavy metals that limit vegetation growth.
 It felt like we had entered Mars!

 The best way to gain an appreciation for this incredible geological is to do the tablelands interpretative trail.
 It only takes an hour, following an old roadbed around the base of the mountain.
 There are signs along the trail which will help you understand this significance of the geology in Gros Morne.

 Quick Facts: 2KM Return | 0.5-1 Hour | 90-110m | Easy

-If you’re looking for an easy hike in Gros Morne that takes less then an hour, do the short loop that circles around the shore of Berry Hill Pond.
+If you’re looking for an easy hike in Gros Morne that takes less then an hour, make the short loop that circles the shore of Berry Hill Pond.
 It’s a great area for spotting beaver, as there are many dams here.

 These are just some of my favorite hiking trails in Gros Morne.
 Other popular hikes in the area are Lobster Cove Head to a beautiful lighthouse, river pond trail, and snug harbor trail.
 There are over 20 hiking trails listed on the Parks Canada webpage.

 If you do any activity while in Gros Morne National Park, make it a boat ride through Western Brook Bond.
 I couldn’t believe I was still in Newfoundland while taking this tour; it felt like I had been transported to Norway.